open-telemetry/opentelemetry-specification/specification/tracing-api.md

 can be from the same or a different trace.
 See [Links description](../terminology.md#links-between-spans).

-An `Link` is defined by the following properties:
+A `Link` is defined by the following properties:
 - (Required) `SpanContext` of the `Span` to link to.
 - (Optional) One or more key:value pairs, where the keys must be strings and the values must be either a string, a boolean value, or a numeric type.